 Roasted almonds are one of my favorite foods and an important part of my eating plan.
 What about my family’s eating plan?
-Well, my husband is one of the main reasons I cook and bake as religiously as I do; he comes from a family of excellent cooks who love to eat.
-However, recently, he went on a diet (I had no one to critique my desserts!).
-Then he sent me this email:
+Well, my husband is one of the main reasons I cook and bake as religiously as I do.
+He comes from a family of excellent cooks who love to eat.
+However, recently, he went on a diet and sent me this email:

-“Was thinking you might want to do a post on how I have used the Abs Diet to get in shape and that you and I now eat the same; and then link to them and mention that almonds are their #1 food too.”
+“Was thinking you might want to do a post on how I have used the Abs Diet to get in shape and that you and I now eat the same, and mention that almonds are their #1 food too.”

 So, there you have it.
 Now we eat the same –tons of veggies, protein, some nuts, the occasional piece of fruit.
 OK, so our diets are slightly different.
-I’m on the Elana Diet and he’s on the Abs Diet.
-However, we both eat almonds and not a lot of dessert (not even my desserts).
+I’m on the Elana Diet (a grain-free paleo diet) and he’s on the Abs Diet.
+However, we both eat almonds and not a lot of dessert (not even my healthy dessert recipes).

 Wondering how to roast almonds?
 Here’s how you can make your own to snack on at any time of the day.